Flex X Cop

 Flex X Cop is a South Korean television series starring Ahn Bo-hyun, Park Ji-hyun, Kang Sang-jun, Kim Shin-bi, and Kwak Si-yang.
 It is based on a format created by Sreda, and a remake of the 2015 Russian television series, Silver Spoon.
 The first season aired on SBS TV from January 26, to March 23, 2024, every Friday and Saturday at 22:00 (KST).
 A second season has been confirmed.
 It is also available for streaming on Wavve in South Korea, and on Disney+ in selected regions.
+The second season aired from August 7 to September 19, 2026, every Friday and Saturday at 21:50 (KST).

 Synopsis

+Season 1

 The series narrates the storyline of Jin I-soo, an immature third generation chaebol turned detective, and Lee Gang-hyun, a veteran detective in the violent crime department.
 Gang-hyun initially holds reservations about I-soo, seeing him as a disruption in her life.
 However, a pivotal moment in their relationship ultimately leads to them becoming partners.

+Season 2

+In this season, Jin I-soo, having officially become a detective, takes on investigations on an even larger scale.
+Joo Hye-ra, the new leader of the violent crime department, joins the team, bringing changes to its dynamics as they take on major cases.